esi/esi-docs/docs/services/esi/index.md

 The `ETag` header is a hash of the content.
 Once you have received that header with a response, in a subsequent request you can add the `If-None-Match` header set to the last retrieved value.
 If the data did not change since the last cached value, the server will return a `304` response code instead of e.g. `200`, meaning there is no change to handle.

 Notes:
  - When requesting a paginated resource, each of those headers should be the same for all the pages of a single resource.
 Checking this constraint allows you to validate the data retrieved, typically by avoiding the case where the data is refreshed between the calls to two different pages.
-This can also happen outside of esi cache refresh.
+This can also happen outside of ESI cache refresh.
  - Some resources may not provide such headers, typically POST methods can have no cache information, while still actually having internal cache.
  - Static data should have the same shared caching information.
 That is, planets, moons, types etc. path should return the same caching headers.